-- Measurement Type: Precip Accumulation or Precip Rate - Slope: 0.1mm, 0.2mm, 0.01inches, or other value to match the calibration of the sensor.
+- Measurement Type: Precip Accumulation or Precip Rate - Slope: 0.1mm, 0.2mm, 0.01inches or other value to match the calibration of the sensor.

-Note for SL3-1: Measurement type: digital/counter1 or counter2 can also be used for tipping bucket rain gauges.
+Note: Measurement type: digital/counter1 or counter2 can also be used for tipping bucket rain gauges.
 Be sure to select "debounce" for this measurement type as most tipping bucket rain gauge switches are noisy and can produce multiple counts per tip if they are not de-bounced.

-For more information, please see the section MEASURE TYPE: PRECIP ACCUMULATION AND PRECIP RATE.
+For more information, please see section 10.3.2-MEASURE TYPE: PRECIP ACCUMULATION AND PRECIP RATE.